Fast quantum subroutines for the simplex method: Quantum implementation: overview

 With the above construction we have a quantum subroutine that determines the index of a column with negative reduced cost, if one exists.
 Such a column can enter the basis.
 To perform a basis update we still need to determine the column leaving the basis: this is our second objective.
 For this step we need knowledge of $A_B^{-1} A_k$.
 Classically, this is straightforward because the basis inverse is available, since it is necessary to compute reduced costs anyway.
 With the above quantum subroutines the basis inverse is not known, and in fact part of the benefit of the quantum subroutines comes from always working with the original, sparse basis, rather than its possibly dense inverse.
 Thus, we describe another quantum algorithm that uses a QLSA as a subroutine, and identifies the element of the basis that is an approximate minimizer of the ratio test \eqref{eq:ratio_test}.
 Special care must be taken in this step, because attaining the minimum of the ratio test is necessary to ensure that the basic solution after the pivot is feasible (i.e., satisfies the nonnegativity constraints $x \ge 0$).
 However, in the quantum setting we are working with continuous amplitudes, and determining if an amplitude is zero is impossible due to finite precision.
-Our approach to give rigorous guarantees for this step involves the use of two feasibility tolerances: a tolerance $\delta$, that determines which components of $A_B^{-1} A_k$ will be involved in the ratio test (due to the condition $u_j > 0$ in \eqref{eq:ratio_test}); and a precision multiplier $t$, that determines the approximation guarantee for the minimization in \eqref{eq:ratio_test}.
-In particular, our algorithm returns an approximate minimizer that attains a relative error of $\frac{2t+1}{2t-1} - 1$, plus an absolute error proportional to $\frac{2}{2t-1}$.
-We remark that since the minimum of the ratio test could be zero, giving a purely relative error bound seems impossible in finite precision.
-This is discussed in Sect.~\ref{sec:ratio_test}.
-A similar quantum algorithm can be used to determine if column $k$ proves unboundedness of the LP.
+Our approach to give rigorous guarantees for this step relies on binary search for the optimal value of $r$ in \eqref{eq:ratio_test}, i.e., the maximum ``step length'' when moving along an edge of the polyhedron, while ensuring that the violation of the nonnegativity constraints is at most $\delta$.
+With similar techniques we can determine if column $k$ proves unboundedness of the LP.
+Note that because of the inexactness of the ratio test, we could pivot to slightly infeasible solutions, i.e., we only guarantee $x \ge -\delta \mathbf{1}_m$ for a given $\delta > 0$; to prevent this from breaking the algorithm, we borrow two strategies from the classical simplex.
+The first strategy is a strict zero step for basic variables that are negative after a pivot: this is the same as in the classical world, see, e.g., \citep{huangfu2013high}.
+The second strategy is a periodic recomputation of the basis to eliminate infeasibilities: we give a quantum subroutine to determine $\delta$-feasibility, and if the basis is infeasibile, we can switch to Phase 1 of the simplex method, possibly increasing precision, until we recover (approximate) feasibility.
+(Recall that Phase 1 is equivalent to solving the problem $\min \sum_{j=1}^m s_i, Ax + s = b, x \ge 0, s\ge 0$, which is always feasible assuming $b \ge 0$, and can be used to determine a feasible basis for the original problem if one exists.)